-Summer Term 2016 Research Seminar Development Economics (Master)
+Summer Term 2020 Research Seminar Development Economics (Master)

-Prof. Dr. Axel Dreher Phone: 54-2921 Fax: 54 -3649

-Office hour: please arrange per e-mail (office: 01.019)
+Prof. Dr. Axel Dreher Phone: 54-2921 Fax: 54 -3649 Office hour: please arrange per e-mail (office: 01.019) Email: axel.dreher@awi.uni-heidelberg.de Web: www.uni-heidelberg.de//fakultaeten/wiso/awi/professuren/intwipol/index_en.html

-Email: axel.dreher@awi.uni-heidelberg.de

-Web: www.uni-heidelberg.de//fakultaeten/wiso/awi/professuren/intwipol/index_en.html

 Participants will write and present an empirical seminar paper on a research question in development economics.
-The topic can be chosen based on personal interest, in collaboration with the chair of International and Development Politics.
+The topic can be chosen based on personal interest.
+Examples are given below; please contact the supervisor that your own interests are most closely aligned to based on these topics.
+The paper is then presented in the seminar, followed by group discussion.

-First Meeting: Wednesday, April 27, 2016, 2.15 - 3.15 p.m.,

-AWI Bibliotheks-Seminarraum 01.034

-(access from AWI 1st floor).

-This is where topics will be allocated.

-Seminar: Friday, October 21, 2016, 9 a.m.- 6 p.m. and

-Saturday, October 22, 2016, 10 a.m.- 6 p.m.
-AWI Bibliotheks-Seminarraum 01.034

-(access from AWI 1st floor).

-Deadline for papers: October 14, 23.59

-Please send an electronic version of your seminar paper (in pdf) to sven.kunze@awi.uniheidelberg.de

-If you fail to meet this deadline, you fail the course!

-Should your paper not be graded as at least "sufficient" (grade

-4,0), you will not be able to attend the seminar.

-Grading will be based on: Your seminar paper (60 percent)

-Your presentation (15 minutes, 30 percent)

-Your participation during discussions (10 percent)

-(You will only be graded when present during all presentations!)
+First Meeting: Canceled.
+Please contact potential supervisors directly via email (see list below).
+Seminar: Friday, July 17, 2020, 9am - 6pm Room: tba Saturday, July 18, 2020, 10am - 6pm Room: tba Registration deadline: Friday, May 15 (per email at johannes.matzat@uni-goettingen.de) Deadline for paper submissions: Friday, July 10, 2020, 23:59h Please send an electronic version of your seminar paper (in pdf) to johannes.matzat@uni-goettingen.de.
+If you fail to meet this deadline, you fail the course.
+Should your paper not be graded as at least "sufficient" (grade 4.0), you will not be able to attend the seminar.
+Grading will be based on: Your seminar paper (60 percent) Your presentation (15 minutes, 30 percent) Your participation during discussions (10 percent) (You will only be graded when present during all presentations.)
 Language: Papers have to be written in English.

-Seminar meetings and all presentations will take place in
+Seminar meetings and all presentations will take place in English.

-English.